-As applicant you must be an internationally recognised researcher, typically at professor level, with documented original research and experience with research management.
-Your previous results will be assessed in relation to your career, and in relation to the scientific challenges of the project applied for.
+As an applicant you must be an internationally recognised researcher, typically at professor level, and be able to document original research and experience with research management.
+Your previous results will be assessed in relation to your career and in relation to the scientific challenges of the project applied for.